jakevose/rimworld_backup_generators/README.md

 * Chemfuel still requires Refining research

 -------------------------------------------------------------------------------------------
-2017/04/08, 1.2: Behavior additions
+2017/04/08, 1.2.1: Behavior additions
 * Generators can now be minified, i.e. installed/uninstalled
 * Since they generate some amount of heat, the heater hinting shows when placing generators
+* Documentation flub on 1.2

 Roadmap
 --------------------------------
 * ~Balance tweaks~
-* Install/uninstall capability
+* ~Install/uninstall capability~
 * Advanced 1x1 versions (more research and a few rarer resources; probably a bit more efficient still)
 * On/off thresholds configurability
 * Other options?